TamasPalfi/User-stories/final.md

 ## ***System***

-### The system deducts a point to the member
-The backend receives a request containing the user information from the frontend.
-The server finds the matched member data in the database and takes a point off.
-Then the system sends updated point information to the frontend.
-The frontend updates the point information in a local storage ,and Alex will recoginize the changes.

 ### 31. System Deducts Points From Member
 Alex, a Member, invites a potential New Member (or invitation failed, etc.).
-The backend receives request, and the database finds the matched Member information in database and updates the matched member's information.
+The backend receives request, and the database finds the matched Member information in database and updates the matched Member’s information.
 The system sends updated point information to the frontend.
 The system updates the point information in local storage and Alex will see the changes immediately.

 ### 32. System Awards Points To Member
 Alex's invitation is accepted or he makes positive actions (posts photo, comment).
 The backend receives request.
-The database finds the matched Member information in database and updates the matched member's information.
+The database finds the matched Member information in database and updates the matched Member’s information.
 The system sends updated point information to the frontend.
 The system updates the point information in local storage and Alex will see the changes immediately.

 ### 33. System Receives Login Request From Frontend
 Frontend sends a Login request to a backend.
 The backend receives a request that contains user information.
 The backend stores a Member's current IP address into the database.
 Backend confirms whether the information given is matched with user data in database.
 The backend sends tokens and matched user information to the frontend.